prafed/react-redux-course-management-app/README.md

-## Draw Nine - React Game

-For learning purposes...
+## Course Management App using React & Redux

+Playground using:

+- redux
+- thunks
+- ES6

 Install npm: `npm i`

 Run: `npm start`

-This will start your default browser in `http://localhost:8080/`
+This will start your default browser in `http://localhost:3000/`